mininode/mininode/README.md

 ## Build Instructions

-This uses GNU make and it should work on Linux, MacOS, Illumos/Solaris, and FreeBSD.
+This uses GNU make and it should work on Linux, MacOS, Illumos/Solaris, and FreeBSD (possibly with minimal porting effort).

 Other systems are possible provided that they are supported by libuv.

 I've only tested with `gcc` and `clang`.
 Others may work!
 Please let me know.